datastax/kaap/docs/staged-upgrades.md

 # Staged upgrades

 The operator performs cluster upgrades in a very conservative manner.
-The goal is to reduce the mainteinance window time when doing an upgrade.
+The goal is to reduce the maintenance window time when doing an upgrade.

 The operator follows a fixed schema to upgrade the cluster: